philippeducasse/fletNix-Angular-client/README.md

 ## Deploy

-This project is hosting using gh pages:
+This project is hosted using gh pages:

 npx ngh --dir=dist/flet-nix-angular-client